lgalke/vim-ernest/README.md

 # vim-ernest

 Ernest provides a modified insert mode for vim, in which all delete commands are disabled.
-Ernest is inspired by the pure writing mode of the [Hemingway editor](http://www.hemingwayapp.com/)
+Ernest is inspired by the pure writing mode of the [Hemingway editor](http://www.hemingwayapp.com/).
+Thus, the name `Ernest` fits.

 ## Installation